 Unitree Robotics · Humanoid · Pre-order

 R1 is tracked on ui44 as a pre-order humanoid robot from Unitree Robotics.
-The database currently records a listed price of $4,900, a release date of 2025, ~1 hour (mixed activity) battery life, Not officially disclosed charging time, and a published stack that includes Binocular Cameras, 4-Mic Array, and Dual 6-Axis IMU plus Wi-Fi and Bluetooth 5.2.
+The database currently records a listed price of $4,900, a release date of 2025, ~1 hour (mixed activity) battery life, Not officially disclosed charging time, and a published stack that includes Monocular camera (R1 Air); binocular camera (R1/R1 EDU), 4-Mic Array, and Dual 6-Axis IMU plus Wi-Fi 6 and Bluetooth 5.2.

-For privacy-focused reading, this page matters because it shows the concrete device surface behind the policy discussion.
-Use it to verify whether R1 combines sensors and connectivity in a way that could change the in-home data footprint, and compare the listed capabilities such as Bipedal Walking & Running, Cartwheels & Handstands, and Push Recovery with any cloud, app, or voice layers, including UnifoLM (voice + image commands).
+For setup-friction reading, this page matters because it shows the physical and support burden behind the demo.
+Use it to verify whether R1 has a credible day-one path across charging, control, recovery, battery limits, and listed capabilities such as Bipedal Walking & Running, Cartwheels & Handstands, and Push Recovery, with voice support noted as UnifoLM (voice + image commands).

 G1 is tracked on ui44 as a available humanoid robot from Unitree.
-The database currently records a listed price of $13,500, a release date of 2024, ~2 hours battery life, Not disclosed charging time, and a published stack that includes Depth Camera, 3D LiDAR, and 4 Microphone Array plus Wi-Fi 6 and Bluetooth 5.2.
+The database currently records a listed price of $13,500, a release date of 2024-05-13, ~2 hours battery life, Not disclosed charging time, and a published stack that includes Depth Camera, 3D LiDAR, and 4 Microphone Array plus Wi-Fi 6 and Bluetooth 5.2.

-For privacy-focused reading, this page matters because it shows the concrete device surface behind the policy discussion.
-Use it to verify whether G1 combines sensors and connectivity in a way that could change the in-home data footprint, and compare the listed capabilities such as Bipedal Walking, Object Manipulation, and Dexterous Hands (optional Dex3-1) with any cloud, app, or voice layers.
+For setup-friction reading, this page matters because it shows the physical and support burden behind the demo.
+Use it to verify whether G1 has a credible day-one path across charging, control, recovery, battery limits, and listed capabilities such as Bipedal Walking, Object Manipulation, and Dexterous Hands (optional Dex3-1).

 FF Master

-Faraday Future · Humanoid · Available
+Faraday Future · Humanoid · Active

 NEO